-A person interested in education, applied behavior analysis or a related field of expertise should be aware of these five key principles of the TEACCH method.
-The TEACCH, or Treatment and Education of Autistic and Communication Handicapped Children method of teaching children with autism, was developed by the University of North Carolina in the 1970s.
-It promotes structured learning environments with a focus on visual learning for children with a range of disabilities.
+A person interested in education, applied behavior analysis, or a related field should be aware of the five key principles of the TEACCH method.
+The TEACCH, or Treatment and Education of Autistic and Communication Handicapped Children, is a method of teaching children with autism and was developed by the University of North Carolina in the 1970s.

 1. Physical Structure

 The physical structure is the first part of the TEACCH method.
 It refers to the individual’s surroundings or environment.
 Clear physical boundaries are in place for all of the day’s activities.
 For example, playing takes place in one part of a room, and eating takes place in a cafeteria.

 Having organized physical spaces that each have their own function is important when working with younger students and also students with autism or developmental disability.
 The needs of the individuals in a classroom should be taken into consideration when creating the classroom space, and of course, this space can be modified throughout the year based on needs.